This page is for associations that want to dissolve voluntarily.

-You have 28 days from the publication of the notice of the association's intention to transfer all its property to make an application to the Supreme Court.
+You have 28 days from the publication of the notice of the association's intention to transfer all its property to make an application to the court.

-An application to the Supreme Court must be in the form of a writ or originating motion.
+An application to the court must be in the form of a writ or originating motion.

 Dissolving an association without assets

 Step 1.
 The public officer must complete a dissolution statutory declaration form in front of a witness aged 18 or older.

 Dissolution statutory declaration form DOCX (18.6 KB)